Service Rate Control in Queues with Abandonments: Optimal policy when customers pay at arrival

 (iii) for each $j>i_1>0$, there exist nonzero distinct states $i_1,i_2,\dots,i_m\geq j$ such that

 then, \\ (a) there exists a solution $(g^*,u)\in\mathbb{R}\times\mathbb{B}_\omega$ to the optimality equations

 where $u$ is unique up to additive constant vectors,\\ (b) the long-run average reward vector is a constant vector, i.e., $g^*(i)=g^*$, for all $i\in S$, and\\ (c) there exists a stationary deterministic policy $\pi \in\mathbb{F}$ that attains the maximal long-run average profit. \end{theorem} We know that in our model, the continuous time Markov chain is a birth-death process under any policy $\pi\in\mathbb{F}$.
 Therefore, conditions (i), (ii) and (iii) of Theorem \ref{A4} are satisfied and there exists an optimal stationary deterministic policy $\pi^*\in\mathbb{F}$ that satisfies the optimality equations in (\ref{OE3}).
-With a slight abuse of notation, we again use $\pi^*$ to denote the optimal policy and $a_i^*$ to denote the optimal action in state $i$ for the long-run average reward criterion.
-For our problem, the optimality equations in ($\ref{OE3}$) are equal to
+Next, we state the main result of this subsection.
+With a slight abuse of notation, we again use $\pi^*$ to denote the optimal policy and $a_i^*$ to denote the optimal action in state $i$ for the long-run average reward criterion. \begin{theorem} The optimal service rate control policy $\pi^*$ that maximizes the long-run average profit is monotone non-decreasing in the number of customers in the system. \end{theorem}

+For the rest of this subsection, we first prove Theorem \ref{T36} and then explore the properties of the optimal service rate control policy.
+Note that the optimality equations in ($\ref{OE3}$) are equal to

 From (\ref{EEv2}) with some algebra we have,

 Define $w^\prime(i)=-f(a_{i+1}^*)+f(a_i^*)-\mu(a_{i+1}^*)\Delta u(i)+\mu(a_i^*)\Delta u(i-1)$.
 Then from (\ref{EEv3}), with some algebra we have,